-Dress Code
+A. Dress Code

 The Board of Trustees believes that appropriate dress and grooming contribute to a productive learning environment.
 The Board expects students to give proper attention to personal cleanliness and to wear clothes that are suitable for the school activities in which they participate.
-Student's clothing must not present a health or safety hazard or a distraction which would interfere with the educational process (BP5132(a)).
+Students' clothing must not present a health or safety hazard or a distraction which would interfere with the educational process (BP5132(a)).

-- Clothing, jewelry and personal items (backpacks, gym bags, water bottles, etc.) shall be free of writing, pictures or any other insignia which are crude, vulgar, profane or sexually suggestive, which bear drug, alcohol or tobacco company advertising, promotions and likenesses, or which advocate racial, ethnic or religious prejudice. - Hats shall not be worn indoors.
-Each school shall allow students to wear sun-protective clothing, including but not limited to hats, for outdoor use during the school day (Education Code 35183.5).

-- Clothes shall be sufficient to conceal undergarments at all times.
+- Clothing, jewelry and personal items (backpacks, gym bags, water bottles, etc.) shall be free of writing, pictures or any other insignia which are crude, vulgar, profane or sexually suggestive, which bear drug, alcohol or tobacco company advertising, promotions and likenesses, or which advocate racial, ethnic or religious prejudice. - Hats, caps and other head coverings shall not be worn indoors.
+Each school shall allow students to wear sun-protective clothing, including but not limited to hats, for outdoor use during the school day (Education Code 35183.5). - Clothes shall be sufficient to conceal undergarments at all times.
 See-through or fishnet fabrics, halter tops, off-the-shoulder or low-cut tops, bare midriffs and skirts or shorts shorter than mid-thigh are prohibited. - Shoes must be worn at all times.
 Sandals must have heel straps.
-Flip-flops or backless shoes or sandals are not acceptable (For safety reasons, shoes with embedded wheels (Heelys) may only be worn with the wheels removed).
+Flip-flops, backless shoes or sandals without straps, or slippers are not acceptable (For safety reasons, shoes with embedded wheels (Heelys) may only be worn with the wheels removed).

 The school site may establish reasonable dress and grooming regulations for times when students are engaged in extracurricular or other special school activities.
+Parents volunteering for or attending extracurricular activities must follow the school dress code or forgo volunteering or attending.

-Personal Property
+B. Personal Property

 Children are not to bring toys, games, electronic devices, etc., to school without teacher permission.
-Upon arrival to school and through dismissal, cell phones should be turned off and not used for text messaging, taking pictures or direct-connect two-way communication unless the use is directed or expressly permitted by a school official.
+Upon arrival at school and through dismissal, cell phones should be turned off and not used for text messaging, taking pictures or direct-connect two-way communication unless the use is directed or expressly permitted by a school official.
 The school is not responsible for lost, stolen or broken personal items.

-Please label outerwear and backpacks with students name.
+Please label outerwear and backpacks with the student's name.

-Gum and Food
+C. Gum and Food